I am a Navy veteran, Marine wife, and a full-time psychology student.

 The ASVAB and Choosing Your Job

 The ASVAB is basically a type of placement test that the military uses to decide what job(s) you'll excel in.
-There is a minimum score you'll have to make depending on which branch you choose, and depending on your score in different areas of the test you will be limited in which jobs you can do.
-The most important thing I can stress to you is to ask for a list of all jobs you qualify for, with descriptions.
+There is a minimum score you'll have to make depending on which branch you choose, and depending on your score in different areas, you will be limited in which jobs you can do.
+The most important thing I can stress to you is to ask for a list of all jobs you qualify for with descriptions.
 If you don't, chances are they will put you in whatever job is the most difficult for them to fill, and not the job that is the most desirable.
 If you didn't make a high enough score for the job you want the first time, ask to take the test again.
 Also, do not accept whatever job is available immediately just because you want to ship out as soon as possible!
-It is really not worth 4+ years in a job you don't even like just to get in a couple of months sooner.
-If they tell you that the only availability that they have is for undesignated jobs, or infantry, and you don't want to spend your days doing the "grunt" work that no one else wants to do, tell them that you will wait for a job to open up.
-Unless of course, chipping away at paint, and then repainting sounds like the way you'd like to spend the next few years until you can get a different job.
+It is really not worth over four years in a job you don't even like just to get in a couple of months sooner.
+If they tell you that the only availability that they have is for undesignated jobs or infantry, and you don't want to spend your days doing the "grunt" work that no one else wants to do, tell them that you will wait for a job to open up.
+Unless of course, chipping away at paint and then repainting sounds like the way you'd like to spend the next few years until you can get a different job.

 Boot Camp and Beyond...

 The big day has come.
-You swear in at MEPS and your on your way to boot camp!
+You swear in at MEPS and you're on your way to boot camp!
 Despite what you might have heard from your recruiter, it is not "a piece of cake" and it shouldn't be.
 Boot camp is made to train you to work as a team, and to learn that your actions have a direct effect on those around you.
-They cram as much of the important stuff about the military as they can, into a relatively short amount of time.
-It is fast paced, and physical.
-If you prepare before you get there things are going to be a lot easier for you.
+They cram as much of the important stuff about the military as they can into a relatively short amount of time.
+It is fast paced and physical.
+If you prepare before you get there, things are going to be a lot easier for you.
 Your recruiter should be going over basic things that you will need to know and do at or shortly after your arrival to boot camp...
 DO THEM!
 He is not telling you to do these things to make it easier on him.
-Your recruiter has already been to boot camp, and unless he's not going back.
+Your recruiter has already been to boot camp, and he's not going back.
 If you can't do a push-up or run a couple of miles without stopping BEFORE you get there, you're going to really wish you had prepared more.

-Also, your Drill Instructors, RDCs, or whatever they're called in your particular branch, are going to break you down, and yell at you.
-They're going to make you PT until you can hardly move, and feel like you're going to throw up.
+Also, your drill instructors, RDCs, or whatever they're called in your particular branch, are going to break you down and yell at you.
+They're going to make you PT until you can hardly move and feel like you're going to throw up.
 This is their job, it's not personal.
 If you do what you're told, the way you are told, the first time you are told to do it, you will get through it.
 You may even look back on it fondly later.
 If you're going to talk back or be disrespectful, you might want to (once again) reconsider your decision to join.

-Finally, and most importantly, the life in the US Armed Forces is what YOU make it.
-It can be easy, or hard.
-You can have fun, or be miserable the whole time.
+Finally, and most importantly, the life in the US Armed Forces is what you make it.
+It can be easy or hard.
+You can have fun or be miserable the whole time.
 A flexible, go with the flow attitude will get you far in the military.
 I really enjoyed my time in, despite encountering a few unexpected bumps along the way.
 I frequently look back on my experiences with a smile on my face.